Jones reveals early onset dementia diagnosis

 "I don't know how to slow that down, make it stop, what to do."

-In May the Alzheimer's Society established partnerships with organisations inclyding the Rugby Players' Association to provide a permanent way of referring any past and present player or manager who has either been diagnosed with dementia or is caring for a loved one.
+In May the Alzheimer's Society established partnerships with organisations including the Rugby Players' Association to provide a permanent way of referring any past and present player or manager who has either been diagnosed with dementia or is caring for a loved one.

 Jones maintained he would not change his experiences of "living the dream" of playing for Wales but believes the sport needs to do more to help take preventative measures.